danielprofili/danielprofili.github.io/software.md

 </figure>

-**`AISRouteFinder`** is an application which learns aggregate maritime traffic routes.
+**`AISRouteFinder`** is an application which learns aggregate maritime traffic routes using a genetic (or evolutionary) algorithm.
 It is implemented in Python and uses Apache Spark and high-performance (cluster) computing to generate maritime traffic graphs from a very large number
 (>2 million) of input AIS (automatic identfication system) data